shivendrasinghchauhan/Mark-1/README.md

 ## About

-This project is a [brief description of what your project does].
+Mark-1 is [brief description of your project goes here].

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will help you set up the project on your local machine for development and testing purposes.

 ### Prerequisites

 Before cloning the repository, make sure you have Git installed.
 You can install Git from [here](https://git-scm.com/).

-Additionally, ensure that you have the following installed:
+Additionally, ensure you have the following dependencies:

 - [List any other prerequisites, like Node.js, Python, etc.]